openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/unittest_mock/unittest_mock_package_api/unittest_mock_package_classes.md

 public class SetterActionSelector<TRet> <: ActionSelector {}
 ```

-Function: This class provides a method to specify an [Operation API](../unittest_mock_samples/mock_framework_basics.md#operation-api) for property `Setter` functions and allows for chained calls.
-The input is the `@On` macro invocation expression of a member function call expression of a `mock object` or `spy object`, which returns an instance of [ActionSelector](#class-actionselector).
-That is, the APIs in this class or its subclasses can insert stub code for member functions.
+Purpose: This class provides methods to specify an [Action API](../unittest_mock_samples/mock_framework_basics.md#操作-api) for property `Setter` functions and allows for method chaining.
+When passed an `@On` macro invocation expression of a member function call expression from a `mock object` or `spy object`, it returns an instance of [ActionSelector](#class-actionselector).
+That is, APIs in this class or its subclasses can insert stub code for member functions.

 Parent Type: